Events in Afghanistan have emboldened extremists in Iraq - Archbishop

 An Iraq-based partner of Open Doors reported that there are still too many dangers for Christians in the country and too little opportunity.

-Father Benham Benoka told the charity: "How can Christians return to Iraq while many are still living in undignified conditions and facing persecution from Sunni and Shia fundamentalist groups?"
+Father Behnam Benoka told the charity: "How can Christians return to Iraq while many are still living in undignified conditions and facing persecution from Sunni and Shia fundamentalist groups?"

 Open Doors reports that following the defeat of the so-called Islamic State in 2017 some Christians have returned to Iraq but have found little in the way of basic services, jobs, or security.